samuellincoln27/Zappo/readme.txt

 Also please ensure a good internet connectivity since the code makes API calls to the Zappos server.

-Libraries: Please include the json-simple in the lib folder of this submission to the buildpath of this compilation
+Libraries: Please include the json-simple.1.1.1.jar in the lib folder of this submission to the buildpath of this compilation